kskovpen/LLPNanoAOD/README.md

 Settings that has to be set:
 * `output_base_path`: desired output path
+* `home_path`: path to local home directory, this is to export the home path when running on condor to run root modules
 * `CMSSW_base_path`: path to the directory where your CMSSW_10_6_29 release (see above) is stored
 * `LLP_working_path`: path to your local LLP directory
+* `dasgoclient_path`: path to dasgoclient
+* `proxy_path`: path to private proxy for connecting to das

 ### Datasets ###
 The dataset you want to use as input has to be given in your userparams in the nested dictionary `datasets`: